zsol/pytorch/docs/source/quantization.rst

 for a more comprehensive overview of the tradeoffs between these quantization types.

-Operator coverage varies between dynamic and static quantization and is captured in the table below.
+Operator coverage varies between dynamic and static quantization and is captured in the table below for eager mode quantization.
-Note that for FX quantization, the corresponding functionals are also supported.

 +---------------------------+-------------------+--------------------+
 |                           |Static             | Dynamic            |